symfony/symfony-docs/form/form_collections.rst

     of Doctrine relationships.
 In this example, if the "owning" side of the relationship is "Task", then persistence will work fine as the tags are properly added to the Task.
-However, if the owning side is on "Tag", then you'll need to do a little bit more work to ensure that the correct side of the relationship is modified.
+However, if the owning side is on "Tag", then you will need to do a little bit more work to ensure that the correct side of the relationship is modified.

     The trick is to make sure that the single "Task" is set on each "Tag".